Nadine2016/knative/batch-tutorial.md

    1. From the Projects page, click on your desired project to open the Components page.
    2. From the Components page, click on the name of the job definition that you want to run your job.
 If you do not have any job definitions defined, [create a job definition](#batch-jobdef-ui).

-2. [Add logging capabilities for your job](#batch-enablejoblog-ui).
-Coligo uses {{site.data.keyword.la_full}} for log management capabilities.
-You only need to enable logging for Coligo one time per region for your account.

-  From the job definition page, the **Add logging** option indicates that logging capabilities are not set.
-When logging capabilities are set, the job definition page displays **Logging** instead of **Add Logging**.
-  {: tip}

 3. From your job definition page, click **Submit Job** to run a job based on the selected job definition configuration.
 4. From the Submit job page, review and optionally change configuration values such as array size, CPU, memory, number of job retries, and job timeout. **Array size** specifies the number of instances or containers to run your job.
 5. Click **Submit job** to run your job.
-The system displays the status of the instances of your job.
-If logging is enabled before the job run, you can **Launch logging** to view log data.
-For information about log data for your job, see [viewing job logs from the console](#batch-viewjoblogdata-ui).
+The system displays the status of the instances of your job on the job details page.

+You can view job logs after you add logging capabilities.
+See [adding log capabilities](#batch-enablejoblog-ui) and [viewing job logs from the console](#batch-viewjobresult-ui)for more information.
+{: tip}

 ### Running a job with the CLI
 {: #batch-runjob-cli}